CHAPTER THIRTY-THREE—LEADS

 Besides guards, the only person Sesame had seen at Empetrum was Michael, and despite Richard’s hopes that James had talked to the robot about his activities at Empetrum, he hadn’t.
 At this point, they could still only speculate on whether or not the clinical prototype had been constructed, and what James had since done with it.

-They followed Sesame’s memories all the way up to when James pulled his neural network and hid it.
-Richard couldn’t get the lead up out of his head.
-James had been acting normal and positive driving to Empetrum Friday night, dropped Sesame off in the apartment, and left.
+They followed Sesame’s memories all the way up to when James pulled its neural network and hid it.
+He had been acting normal driving to Empetrum Friday night, dropped Sesame off in the apartment, and left.

-He had come back shortly after, pallid and agitated.
-Sesame had watched him rush around, packing, running his hand through his hair, muttering to himself too quietly to make out.
+He spent very little time at the apartment the majority of the weekend, leaving early in the morning and returning late at night, leaving Sesame alone in a makeshift pen in the living room.
+But Sunday, he returned suddenly in the middle of the day, pallid and agitated.
+Sesame had watched him rush around, packing, muttering to himself too quietly to make out.
 He had tugged a suitcase out the door, come back, gathered up Sesame and some notebooks, then had driven back to his apartment in Worthing.

 There was something on the table with a note.
 James left Sesame across the room, and Sesame had watched him pick up a small black device in shaking hands.
-James didn’t touch the note, so from Sesame’s vantage point, he didn’t know what it said.
+James didn’t touch the note, so from Sesame’s vantage point, it didn’t know what the note said.

 It had been hard to watch.
-James was upset all weekend, tearing apart his apartment looking for something, leaving Sesame alone, forgotten on the end table by the door.
-Sesame stayed still, observing everything, feeling safer not drawing attention to himself, as he had explained to Richard and Sue later.
+James was upset all the rest of the day, overturning his apartment looking for something, leaving Sesame alone, forgotten again on the end table by the door.
+Sesame stayed still, observing everything, feeling safer not drawing attention to itself, as it had explained to Richard and Su later.

 Finally, in the early light of Monday morning, James emerged from his bedroom disheveled and distracted.
-He lingered in the opening to the hallway, ran a hand through his hair again.
-Something occurred to him, and he looked up, making eye contact with Sesame, tired, frightened, trapped.
+He lingered in the opening to the hallway, ran a nervous hand through his hair.
+Something occurred to him, and he looked up, making eye contact with Sesame, his gaze tired, frightened, trapped.

 James strode across the room into the kitchen, and Sesame heard him digging in drawers.
 After a few minutes, James had copped together tools and containers and then he retrieved Sesame’s box and put it on the table.